 Denk Mal Am Ort (DMAO) is the personal remembrance of an individual or family persecuted in

-Berlin during the Nazi era.
+Berlin, Munich and Frankfurt during the Nazi era.

-on it once a year.
+shed more light on this once a year.

 Denise Citroen launched the project in 2012 in cooperation with the Jewish Historical Museum in Amsterdam.